[[STATS]]3|types of restriction;24–72h|typical temp lock;1|appeal per case;<48h|to replace a lost profile

 Should I appeal a restriction?
 Only for genuine mistakes, and only once — for temp limits and verification, waiting or verifying is better.

 Will I lose my connections?
-Temporary restrictions keep your network; permanent bans lose it, which is why continuity planning matters.
+Temporary restrictions keep your network; permanent bans lose it, which is why exporting connections and continuity planning matter.

 How do I stop it happening again?
 Respect daily limits, keep a complete warmed profile, run from a stable environment, and personalize outreach.